-- 1. Since, the Company Does not have any Fixed Assets, the clause (i) of paragraph 3 of the Order is not applicable to the Company. - 2.
+- 1. Since, the Company Does not have any Fixed Assets, the clause (i)(a) to (i)(d) of the Order is not applicable to the Company. - e).
+According to information & explanations and representation given to us by the management, no proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - 2.
 Since, the Company Does not have any Inventory, the clause (ii) of paragraph 3 of the Order is not applicable to the Company. - 3.
 Since, the Company has not granted any Loans to parties covered in in the register maintained under Section 189 of the Companies Act, 2013, the clause (iii) of paragraph 3 of the Order is not applicable to the Company. - 4.
 Since, the Company has not granted any Loans, made Investments or provided guarantees, the clause (iv) of paragraph 3 of the Order is not applicable to the Company. - 5.
 According to the information and explanations given to us, the Company has not accepted any deposits within the meaning of provisions of sections 73 to 76 or any other relevant provisions of the Act and the rules framed there under.
 Therefore, the clause (v) of paragraph 3 of the Order is not applicable to the Company. - 6.
 To the best of our knowledge and explanations given to us, the Central Government has not prescribed the maintenance of cost records under sub section (1) of Section 148 of the Act in respect of the activities undertaken by the Company. - 7(a).
-According to the records examined by us, the Company has regularly deposited, undisputed statutory dues including Direct Taxes, Indirect Taxes and any other statutory dues with appropriate authorities and there were no outstanding dues as at 31st March 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of Direct or Indirect Taxes on account of any dispute, which have not been deposited. - 8.
-In our opinion and according to the information and explanations given to us, the Company has not borrowed funds from financial institution or bank or debenture holders, hence clause (viii) of the Order is not applicable to the Company. - 9.
-The company has not raised money by way of initial public offer or further public offer (including debt instruments) or term Loan and hence clause (ix) of paragraph 3 of the Order is not applicable to the Company.
+According to the records examined by us, the Company has regularly deposited, undisputed statutory dues including Direct Taxes, Indirect Taxes and any other statutory dues with appropriate authorities and there were no outstanding dues as at 31st March 2022 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of Direct or Indirect Taxes on account of any dispute, which have not been deposited.